-- The Commission will provide dedicated support to dissemination, exploitation and knowledge diffusion and put more emphasis on promoting the exploitation of R&I results; - Standardisation facilitates the deployment of new technologies, interoperability between new products and services.
+• The Commission will provide dedicated support to dissemination, exploitation and knowledge diffusion and put more emphasis on promoting the exploitation of R&I results;

+• Standardisation facilitates the deployment of new technologies, interoperability between new products and services.
 Innovations can more easily gain market acceptance and consumer trust if they comply with existing standards for safety, quality, performance and sustainability.

-1.6.
-Conclusions on Innovative concepts for guided transport modes just Hyperloop, the results have demonstrated that developments in rail in general are rapidly growing and new ideas are being explored constantly.
+2.6 Conclusions on Innovative concepts for guided transport modes

+The analysis of innovative concepts suitable for guided transport modes has showed clearly that exciting innovations in the rail industry are actively developing and that interested stakeholders are constantly working towards their fruition.
+Taking a more extensive approach by going beyond just Hyperloop, the results have demonstrated that developments in rail in general are rapidly growing and new ideas are being explored constantly.
 As a result of that, certain limitations have naturally arisen, such as research gaps regarding particular components or applications of modes of transport.
 Additionally, a need for a common understanding of certain concepts is essential in order for all stakeholders to collaborate successfully.